It was October, and it had been a while since I did anything with motors. So I built a little animatronic!

-I helped host a Halloween party at a friend’s place in the woods of Santa Cruz last year, and thought this guy might be able to greet our guests by peeking around the back of my car.
+I helped host a Halloween party at a friend’s place, and this guy greeted our guests from the back of my parked car.

 - Tech: DC gearmotor + high power LED